ottipc/wikijs_pc_backup/projects/webcrawler.md

 There are already plenty of open source web crawlers in the web :https://bigdata-madesimple.com/top-50-open-source-web-crawlers-for-data-mining/

 Maybe we can figure out,if one is useful for us, so we dont have to write a new application.

+From quick research, the most referenced solutions (popularity, ratings, amount of google results) are:
+Heritrix /	Java	Linux
+Nutch	/ Java	Cross-platform
+Scrapy /	Python	Cross-platform
+PHP-Crawler	/ PHP	Cross-platform
+WebSPHINX	/ Java	Cross-platform

+Good thing is they are all open-source = free tools